earth-mover/icechunk/spec/icechunk_spec.md

 - **In-place write** - Files are not moved or altered once they are written.
 - **Seekable reads** - Chunk file formats may require seek support (e.g. shards).
-- **Deletes** - Datasets delete files that are no longer used (via a garbage-collection operation).
+- **Deletes** - Stores delete files that are no longer used (via a garbage-collection operation).

 These requirements are compatible with object stores, like S3.

-Datasets do not require random-access writes.
+Stores do not require random-access writes.
 Once written, chunk and metadata files are immutable until they are deleted.

 ## Specification

 ### Overview

-Icechunk uses a series of linked metadata files to describe the state of the dataset.
+Icechunk uses a series of linked metadata files to describe the state of the store.

-- The **state file** is the entry point to the dataset.
+- The **state file** is the entry point to the store.
 It stores a record of snapshots, each of which is a pointer to a single structure file.
-- The **structure file** records all of the different arrays and groups in the dataset, plus their metadata.
+- The **structure file** records all of the different arrays and groups in the store, plus their metadata.
 Every new commit creates a new structure file.
 The structure file contains pointers to one or more chunk manifests files and [optionally] attribute files.
 - **Chunk Manifests** store references to individual chunks.
 - **Attributes files** provide a way to store additional user-defined attributes for arrays and groups outside of the structure file.
 This is important when the attributes are very large.
 - **Chunk files** store the actual compressed chunk data.

-When reading a dataset, the client first opens the state file and chooses a specific snapshot to open.
+When reading a store, the client first opens the state file and chooses a specific snapshot to open.
-The client then reads the structure file to determine the structure and hierarchy of the dataset.
+The client then reads the structure file to determine the structure and hierarchy of the store.
 When fetching data from an array, the client first examines the chunk manifest file[s] for that array and finally fetches the chunks referenced therein.

-When writing a new dataset snapshot, the client first writes a new set of chunks and chunk manifests, and then generates a new structure file.
+When writing a new store snapshot, the client first writes a new set of chunks and chunk manifests, and then generates a new structure file.
 Finally, in an atomic swap operation, it replaces the state file with a new state file recording the presence of the new snapshot.
 Ensuring atomicity of the swap operation is the responsibility of the [catalog](#catalog).